hegdesan-us/final_project/README.md

  ![Bivariate Data analysis](images/bivariate_analysis.png)

+ **Observation from the bivariate analysis**
+- The analysis of the dataset indicates that individuals diagnosed with Diabetes exhibit a significantly greater incidence of hypertension compared to those without the condition
+- The analysis of the dataset indicates that individuals diagnosed with Diabetes exhibit a significantly higher cholesterol compared to those without the condition
+- According to the dataset analysis, there was a notable concentration of individuals diagnosed with Diabetes between the ages of 50 to 74 years, in contrast to those without the condition.
+- The analysis of the dataset indicates that individuals diagnosed with Diabetes exhibit a significantly cardiac conditions increase compared to those without the condition
+- The analysis of the dataset indicates that individuals diagnosed with Diabetes exhibit a significantly presence of days with some type of illness or injury compared to those without the condition

 **Correlation Heatmap**

 ![Correlationheatmap](images/correlation_matrix.png)

-This variables have more correlated with the target variable Diabetes_binary¶
-- HeartDiseaseorAttack- PhysHlth
-- Physactivity
+**Observation from the heatmap**
+Following few features has high Correlation
 - Education
-- Income ###This variables that have a very weak correlation
-- AnyHealthcare
+- PhysHlth
-- NoDocbcCost
+- Gen Health
-- Fruits
+- HighBP
-- Sex
+- DiffWalk

+Following features has low correlation
-- Smoker
+- Income
 - Veggies
+- Stroke
+- BMI

 ## Major features for the Machine Learning Models SelectKBest feature selection
+**Observation*
 - Feature selection based on SelectKBest gives following top features
 - ['HighBP', 'HighChol', 'BMI', 'HeartDiseaseorAttack', 'GenHlth', 'PhysHlth', 'DiffWalk', 'Age', 'Education', 'Income']

 ## Baseline performance measurement
 Determine the baseline perfromance using Dummy Classifier.

-In summary, baseline performance has ~49% precision and very high recall rate.
+**Observation** Baseline performance using Dummy Classifier  has ~49% precision and very high recall rate.
 ![Baseline Performance Measurement](images/Dummy.png)

 ## Model performance comparision
 Now, we aim to compare the performance of the Dummy Classifier with Logistic Regression model ,  KNN algorithm, Decision Tree, and Gradient Boost models.
 Using the default settings for each of the models, fit and score each.

-Summary : Random Forest Model showed prevision score of .91 and test accuracy of 89%.
+**Observation** Random Forest Model showed prevision score of .91 and test accuracy of 89%.
 We need to further tune the model.

 ![Performance without hyper parameter tuning](images/Performance.png)

 ## Model performance comparision after Hyper Parameter Tuning
 precision focuses on minimizing false positives (incorrectly identifying a healthy individual as having a condition), while recall prioritizes identifying all actual cases (minimizing false negatives, or missing real cases).
 For this analysis, we focus on precision.

-GradientBoosting with learning_rate': 1, 'n_estimators': 200 has the precision of 0.95.
+**Observation** GradientBoosting with learning_rate': 1, 'n_estimators': 200 has the precision of 0.95.
 This model has provided the accuracy rate of 89% on the test data.
 However, it is computationally intensive.

 ![Performance with hyper parameter tuning](images/Performance-hyper.png)